** GPS is not turned on by default. You have to turn it on when you need it, i.e., when using My Location (center) and when recording a track.

 The default directory for the trip data is : root//sdcard/bcnav/data/<custom_trip_name>

-2 - Load Existing Trip
+2 - Load Existing Trip (click on Switch to another trip database)

 You have the option to load existing saved trips including their waypoint and tracks data; again, to verify, click on the Layers Icon